Admissions at the University of Latvia 2019. Call for applications

-University of Latvia invites prospective students to submit applications for studies at the University of Latvia for autumn intake 2019.
-Admission is open from the 1st of January.
+University of Latvia invites the prospective students to submit study applications autumn admission of 2019, open from January 1, 2019.

-EU and EEA citizens has to apply till 30.07., application will be proceeding in case if all requirements will be fulfilling and application fee paid.
+EU and EEA citizens must apply until 30.07., and the application will be processed further, if all the requirements are met and the application fee paid until the aforementioned deadline

-All applications which will be completed after mentioned deadlines will be forward to the next intake, any fees have to be paid only after receiving invoice.
+All the applications completed after the aforementioned deadlines will be forwarded to the next admission, and the fees are payable only upon receipt of an invoice.

 July 1 (EU/EEA citizens)